CMU-67328/ExpressLab/README.md

     - Run `npm init`
     - Use defaults except for entry point type `app.js`
 3. View the package.json that is created in the current directory
-    - I.e. with cat, vim, or in another editor
+    - I.e. with sublime, cat, vim, or in another editor
 4. Run `npm install express --save`
     - This will download Express
     - *--save* will add the dependency to package.json